 To take advantage of the features that are provided by Yammer, you should integrate the Yammer experience into SharePoint, and replace the default SharePoint Server 2013 enterprise social features.
 This is where users can take advantage of Yammer to drive increased collaboration and innovation across their organization.

 To take advantage of the power of Yammer with SharePoint, you can use any of the following methods:

 You can replace the Newsfeed link with a Yammer link on the top navigation bar for SharePoint.
 This functionality is included in Service Pack 1 (SP1) for SharePoint Server.

 For more information, see Add Yammer to the navigation bar for SharePoint 2013.

 To take advantage of the features that are provided by Yammer, it's a good idea to replace the default SharePoint Server 2013 enterprise social features with equivalent Yammer features.
 You can remove the SharePoint Server social web parts from My Sites and team sites, and you can hide the user interface controls that provide social functionality.

 For more information, see Hide SharePoint Server 2013 social features.

-For more information, see Get and install the Yammer app onto SharePoint Server 2013 sites.
+For more information, see Social scenarios with Yammer and SharePoint Server 2013.